As a child, I desperately wanted to be respected and accepted that I would go out of my way to make friends.

 Many strategic thinking introverts become cold-hearted with age because their hypersensitivity needs protection from societal pains administered to them directly or indirectly.

-Their sensibilities are rocked to the core when they witness illogical and barbaric behavior.
+Their sensibilities are rocked to the core when they witness illogical and brutal behavior.

 As a result, they have to find effective coping mechanisms to survive emotionally in a cold and callous world.

-Author Melissa Dahl referenced eminent psychologist Williams James in his book, The Principles of Psychology, by suggesting that the personality settles down, or stabilizes, in adulthood.
-According to James, by the age of 30, we are hardened into who we will be for the rest of our lives.
+Author Melissa Dahl referenced eminent psychologist Williams James in his book, The Principles of Psychology, suggesting that the personality settles down or stabilizes in adulthood.
+According to James, by age 30, we are hardened into who we will be for the rest of our lives.

-If this holds true, could it be said that many sensitive introverts that experienced some emotional trauma or disempowerment as a child became cold as an adult?
-And only grew comfortable with these developments after 30-years-old?
+If this holds true, could it be said that many sensitive introverts who experienced emotional trauma or disempowerment as a child became cold as adults?
+And only grew comfortable with these developments after 30 years old?

-Of course, we are not relegated to the sidelines to merely watch our emotional lives pass us by without any participation in the process.
+Of course, we are not relegated to the sidelines to merely watch our emotional lives pass us by without participating in the process.

-Each of life’s experiences leaves an indelible mark on our psyche just as an artist’s paintbrush leaves an indelible image on a once blank canvas.
+Each of life’s experiences leaves an indelible mark on our psyche, just as an artist’s paintbrush leaves a memorable image on a once blank canvas.

-As strategic thinking introverts, the annoyances, slights, and irrational behavior of average individuals are felt at a visceral level.
+As strategic thinking introverts, average individuals’ annoyances, slights, and irrational behavior are felt at a visceral level.